$125 off any CGM Plan. Use code WINTER125

 Mason jar of coconut milk

-• Has antioxidant properties, especially lauric acid, which is a specific type of MCT (or medium chain triglyceride)
+• It has lauric acid, which is a specific type of MCT (or medium-chain triglyceride) that has oxidative stability and antimicrobial properties.

-• Promotes satiety, which can help with weight loss
+• It promotes satiety, which can help with weight loss.

-• A great option for those who are lactose intolerant, have dairy allergies, have issues digesting regular milk (especially cow’s milk), casein intolerance, or are vegan
+• It can be a good option for those who are lactose intolerant, have dairy allergies, have issues digesting regular milk (especially cow's milk), have casein intolerance, or are vegan.
+There are differences in nutritional profile so the alternatives are not a complete replacement—remember to seek out those missing nutrients in other foods to ensure a balanced diet.

 How to Add Coconut Milk to Your Diet